IcaroAguiar/E-commerce-Angular/README.md

 ## Developer

-This project is the angular version of the repository "E-commerce" in mu GitHub.
+This project is the angular version of the repository "E-commerce" in my GitHub.
 It was made as a task for the full-stack developer formation in Senai-SP.